 Broodstock will be collected at Lyle Falls, Castile Falls, and (possibly) the Klickitat River Hatchery.
-Adult fish used for broodstock will be collected randomly from the run-at-large to ensure that the entire run-timing is incorporated into the hatchery.
-Early on up to 50% of the natural run may be used as hatchery broodstock in a given brood year.
+Adult fish used for broodstock will be collected randomly from the run-at-large to ensure that the entire run-timing is perpetuated in the hatchery-origin component of the composite NOR/HOR population.
 The proportion of the NOR run taken for broodstock may exceed the recommended 25% during early phases of the reformed program development.
 This may occur under circumstances where the NOR run size is less than 400 returning adults.
-The program will need to collect ~125 NOR adults annually in the initial years of the broodstock transition period which equates to approximately 200,000 juveniles or 25% of the total program.
+The program will need to collect ~68 NOR adults annually during phase I of the broodstock transition period and ~138 NOR adults in later phases.
 By doing so, the program will produce an adequate number of adult returns needed for the continued transition of the remainder of the program in the out years.
 In addition, F1 adult returns from the NOR x NOR crosses will be needed for the upper Basin re-colonization by using adults outplants on the spawning grounds.
 Once the program has been fully transitioned to the new hatchery stock and adult outplants in the upper Basin are no longer necessary, the percentage of NOR adults taken for broodstock will be limited to 25% of the NOR run.